-- Solaris 2.x Handbook for SMCC Peripherals contains SolarisTM 2.x software commands.
-(If you are incorporating the software commands in your document, delete this sentence.) - On-line AnswerBook $^{\text{TM}}$ for the complete set of documentation supporting the Solaris 2.x software environment. - Other software documentation that you received with your system.
+- Solaris 2.x Handbook for SMCC Peripherals contains SolarisTM 2.x software commands. - On-line AnswerBook $^{\text{TM}}$ for the complete set of documentation supporting the Solaris 2.x software environment. - Other software documentation that you received with your system.

-Preface xxi
+Preface xix